-Lastly, we wanted to build a showcase rig dressed to the nines with custom sleeved cables from Singularity Computers and enough RGB lighting to make our eyes roll in sheer bliss (or just epileptic shock).
+Finally, we wanted to build something that would catch people’s attention.
+We strapped this rig all the way with sleeved cables from Singularity Computers, and enough RGB lighting to make our eyes roll in ecstatic joy (or maybe epileptic shock).

 CPU: Intel Core i5-8600K